aleksey-hoffman/sigma-file-manager/README.md

 # Supporters

-This app is free but is needs supporters to stay alive and to keep improving.
+This app is free but it needs supporters to stay alive and to keep improving.
 Please consider supporting it.

-The people and companies show below are currently funding this project.
+The people and companies shown below are currently funding this project.
 Thanks to them I can keep working on this app, they are the reason good quality free software can exist.

 ## Level-2 sponsor